jorenheit/brainfix/README.md

     ++x;  // increment all elements in-place
 ```

-The loop-variable can also be declared as a reference to modify the array-elements in-place.
-This only works for loops that will be unrolled (e.g. for arrays of size 20 or less).

 #### While-loops
 The while-loop also has syntax familiar from other C-style languages.
 It needs no further introduction: